 Arizona barrel cactus commonly lives 50 years, and in some cases, may survive for up to 130 years.
 The cactus often leans towards the southwest, and older cacti may eventually fall over if not supported.

-Although Arizona barrel cactus can reach heights of more than 10 feet (3 m.), it generally tops out at 4 to 6 feet (1 to 1.5 m.) tall.
+Although Arizona barrel cactus can reach heights of more than 10 feet (3 m.), it generally tops out at 4 to 6 feet (1-2 m.) tall.

 Due to the high demand for authentic desert landscaping, this beautiful and unique cactus is often rustled, illegally removed from its natural home.